Zurich: Modern history

+Heraldic achievement

+The coat of arms of Zurich, used by both the city and the canton, consists of a divided field featuring white (argent) and blue (azure).
+Its origins date back to the 14th century, with the earliest documentation found on a seal of the Imperial Court of Justice from 1384.
+The shield appeared in colour on a banner in 1437 and a coin around 1417/18.

+When the canton of Zurich was established in 1803, it adopted the heraldic achievement that had been the city's for centuries, and a new version was created for the city by adding a mural crown as a crest.
+There are slight differences between the supporters of the city and the canton, too: Both have their coats of arms supported by two lions, but the lions of the canton hold a sword and a palm leaf (which belonged to the city before the canton came into existence; see pictures below).

 Politics

 City districts

-The previous boundaries of the city of Zürich (before 1893) were more or less synonymous with the location of the old town.
+The previous boundaries of the city of Zurich (before 1893) were more or less synonymous with the location of the old town.
 Two large expansions of the city limits occurred in 1893 and in 1934 when the city of Zürich merged with many surrounding municipalities, that had been growing increasingly together since the 19th century.
 Today, the city is divided into twelve districts (known as Kreis in German), numbered 1 to 12, each one of which contains between one and four neighborhoods: